Blason: Related phrases

 Blason draws on Petrarchan conventions of representing the female beloved in Petrarch's Canzoniere of the 14th century.
 Petrarch never offers a complete picture of his beloved Laura, but depicts her only as parts of a woman.
 The French Blason tradition can also be considered anti-Petrarchan, as it moves away from the adulatory tone of the Petrarchan sonnet (Petrarchism was so pervasive in the Renaissance, it also included subversion of Petrarchan conventions).
 The term Blason populaire is a phrase in which one culture or ethnic group increases its own self-esteem by belittling others e.g. Samuel Johnson's description that "The noblest prospect which a Scotsman ever sees, is the high road that leads him to England!".
 This term originated from Alfred Canel's travelogue Blason Populaire de la Normandie (1859), in which people from Normandy boasted about themselves while sneering at other regions.

+The genre also spawned contreblasons, in which the poet mocked unattractive parts of a woman's body.

 Related genres

 Other cultures have types of blason poetry.
 For instance, Ethiopia has a genre of poetry called Mälkəˀ, meaning "image" or "portrait,” generally written in the language of Gəˁəz in honor of sacred individuals.
 Such poems list and eulogize the spiritual powers of the saint, using the metaphor of various body parts, starting with the hair, eyelashes, tongue, and lips, moving down to the throat, breasts, and belly, and from there down to legs and toes, among other parts.
 For an example, see the poem Mälkəˀa Wälättä Ṗeṭros: Hail to your back, which cast off luxurious cloaks,and to your chest, a banquet-table for the wretched.Walatta Petros, our mother, lover of fasting and prayer,request forgiveness for our sins before the Lord:Thus we implore you, we who are yours.